EskelinenAntti/cdir/README.md

 # NAV

-Intuitive and fast way to browse files and folders in bash shell.
+Intuitive and fast way to browse files and folders.
+Supports bash shell and Windows Command Prompt.
 Implemented with python curses.
+Windows version uses [windows-curses](https://github.com/zephyrproject-rtos/windows-curses) module.

 ![gif](doc/nav2.gif)

 #### Features
 - Use arrow keys and enter to browse files.
 - Modern and easy-to-use search functionality for folders: just start typing the name of the folder and folders are filtered by their name.
+- Supports both bash shell and Windows Command Prompt

 ## Usage - Bash
 1. Clone the repository